SNodeC/snode.c/docs/logging/phase-3-protocol-session-request-lifecycle.md

 ## Scope and frozen contracts

 This phase audits production logging under `src/` and normalizes lifecycle records above the transport layer.
+It is primarily a mechanical semantic-logging normalization: existing lifecycle messages receive canonical vocabulary and severity and are emitted through existing semantic scopes at authoritative protocol transitions.
+It does not redesign protocol state machines.
 It preserves the semantic logging contract, Phase 1 framework-context ownership, Phase 2 listener/connection-attempt/transport ownership, coordinated stream shutdown, and the TLS state machine.
 In particular, this work does not rename, reorder, duplicate, or change the severity of `listener started/stopped`, connection-attempt outcomes, `transport connected/ready/disconnected`, or framework-context `attached/detached` records.

 The audit reviewed the implementations and state transitions, not only message text.
 The ownership decisions below were checked against HTTP parser and request queues, EventSource ready-state and retry configuration, WebSocket upgraded-context attachment, MQTT CONNECT/CONNACK and broker session retention, the Codex pending-request maps and typed reducer, and the MariaDB asynchronous command queue.